 9.B.159 The Inclusion Membrane Protein (IncA) Family

-The IncA family includes several proteins that are secreted via the Type III Secretion System (TC# 3.A.6) in chlamydial species.
-No member of this family has been identified outside of the Chlamydiae.
+The IncA family includes several proteins that are secreted via Type III Secretion Systems (TC# 3.A.6) in chlamydial species.
+No member of this family has been identified with certainty outside of the Chlamydiae.
 The proteins enterred into TCDB as IncA proteins usually have a 2 or 4 TMS topology but are in general not demonstrably homologous using TC BLAST.
 They are very divergent in sequence, but they all belong to the IncA family of Pfam.
 They may be related to mitochodrial Ca2+ uniporters and prokaryotic Mg2+ channels (TC# 1.A.77), and consequently, these IncA homologues may function as divalent cation channels (Lee et al. 2014).
 The N-terminal regions appear to be more similar than the remaining parts of the protein.
 9.B.159.2.3 retrieves members of 7 sub-families including its own.